“An organic substance present in the nucleus of a living cell that stores and transfers information is known as the nucleic acid.”

-Although the term “nucleic acid” was coined by Richard Altmann in 1889, it is actually discovered by Friedrich Miescher in 1869.
-He named it nuclein.
+DNA and RNA are the two types of nucleic acid present in all organisms (RNA is some viruses).
+Although the term “nucleic acid” was coined by Richard Altmann in 1889, it was actually discovered by Friedrich Miescher in 1869.
+He named it “nuclein”.

-Structure of nucleic acid:
+Structure of nucleic acid

 The monomer of nucleic acid:

 A single unit of the whole polynucleotide chain which is the nucleotide is known as the monomer.

 Mono- “one” + mer- “part”

 Now you may wonder that nucleic acid is made up of sugar, phosphate and nitrogenous bases and what’s a nucleotide?
 Let me explain to you that a sugar, phosphate and nitrogen base collectively manufacture a structure known as “nucleotide”.

 Notedly, when phosphate isn’t present, it is known as a nucleoside.
 This article will clarify things precisely.

 Base and nucleotides are different.
 When we call base pairing, it simply means one nitrogenous base binds to another complementary nitrogenous base on another strand by hydrogen bonds.

 But when we call nucleotide, it is a unit of sugar + base + phosphate that binds to an adjacent nucleotide with the phosphodiester bond.
 See the image below,